IBE160/SG-We-have/docs/architecture.md

 **Date:** 2025-11-28
 **Project:** ibe160
-**Version:** 1.0
+**Version:** 1.1
 **Status:** Approved

 ## 1. Executive Summary

 This architecture defines a modern, monolithic web application designed for the "AI-Powered Student Helper".
 It leverages **Next.js** for a responsive frontend and **FastAPI (Python)** for a high-performance backend capable of seamless AI integration.
-Data persistence and authentication are offloaded to **Supabase (Cloud)**, while **Google Gemini Pro 2.5** provides the core intelligence.
+Data persistence and authentication are offloaded to **Supabase (Cloud)**. **Google Gemini Pro 2.5** provides the core intelligence, orchestrated via the **Pydantic AI** framework for type-safe, structured interactions.
 The system is designed for simplicity and developer velocity, utilizing a local development environment without complex containerization for the MVP phase.

 ## 2. Project Initialization & Structure